 - Gladesville Fire Station, ph: 9817 4821

-If your event will impact on local residents – eg, traffic or parking congestion on local streets, amplified music near houses, crowds, etc - you should do a letterbox drop to houses in the surrounding area about 2 weeks in advance.
-Local businesses should be notified of events in their area about 4 weeks in advance.
+If your event will impact on local residents you notify them with details of your event.
+A letterbox drop to houses in the surrounding area of your intended event about 2 weeks in advance is required.
+Local businesses should also be notified of events in their area about 4 weeks in advance.